Reparameterization Proximal Policy Optimization: Hyperparameters and Implementation Details

 \subsection{Implementation Details for RPO}

-For the actor, we use the reparameterized squashed normal policy.
 For the critic, we use double critic and mean average as target for TD training, following \cite{SAPO}.
 For the entropy regularization, we follow SAPO to add an entropy bonus to the reward, which is scaled by a target entropy \cite{SAPO}.
-But note that the gradients of entropy are not backpropagated to actions at the same timestep, so we calculate the gradients of entropy explicitly with respect to the policy parameter during policy update.
-We do not discount the explicitly calculated entropy gradients (but the gradients of entropy backpropagated to previous timesteps are discounted), and this works empirically well.
-For the KL divergence computation, as we transform gaussian distribution to squashed normal distribution with tanh, and KL is invariant under such transformation.
-Hence, we could utilize the closed form expression for KL between gaussian to calculate the gradient of KL.